-Students who complete a degree or diploma program with a grade point average of 4.0 will be graduated with High Honors.
-The student who earns a grade point average of 3.50 to 3.99 will be graduated with Honors.
+Students who complete a degree or diploma program with a grade point average of 4.0 will graduate with High Honors.
+The student who earns a grade point average of 3.50 to 3.99 will graduate with Honors.

 Graduation Orders